 My only complaint is that their stores usually carry only misses sizing, which makes it hard to fit everyone.
 However, their XL is about a 16-18, which some designers consider a plus size.
 That helps for considering sizing and fit.

-One of my favorite items is their Safari tank dress, from their summer line.
+One of my favorite items is their Pure Jill Indigo Shirttail Dress, from their summer line.
 It looks like a perfect travel dress – cotton knit, knee length, easy to wear.
 The XL runs slim in this style, so I would have ordered this in a plus size if I had enough time.

-Instead, I went with this tiered dress.
-Again, perfect for many climates and many occasions.
-It is, however, linen and so it wrinkles a bit.
+Instead, I went with this mixed-stripes dress.
+Again, made from smoothing ponte knit – perfect for many climates and many occasions.
 (I pack it in a clothing folder which minimizes wrinkles.
 A quick spritz with water mist, hang for an hour, and it looks fabulous again.)

 If you prefer knits to wovens, their Wearever line is rayon knit jersey.
 This line is wonderful for packing, and lasts forever.